This topic describes how to compare and merge folders using the Folder Compare window.

 You can right-click a selection in the Folder Compare window and launch Windows shell commands directly from the context menu.

-If the selection occurs on both sides, you can choose either theor ; if the item occurs only on one side, only that side's shell menu is available.
+If the selection occurs on both sides, you can choose either theor .
+If the selection occurs on all sides, you can choose the , or .
+If the item occurs only on one side, only that side's shell menu is available.

 Please consider that shell menu commands run entirely outside of WinMerge.
 Consequently, WinMerge might not respond to some operations in the same way as operations performed inside WinMerge.
 For example, if you delete a file through this integration instead of using the WinMerge Delete command, the change is not automatically shown in the Folder Compare window (you have to manually refresh the window to see the change).